What else is included in the fee?

 How do I sign up?

-- We will respond within 48 hours with your information packet, client checklist, and invoice
+We will respond during office hours (Friday mornings of each week) with your information packet, client checklist, and invoice

 KBS Preferred Providers